Frequently Asked Questions

 Library Director

 In 1992 I volunteered to establish a children’s story time at the Randolph Library, realized my passion for children’s literature and reading to children, and went back to school and earned a BS in Library Science through UNH’s College for Lifelong Learning, as well as NH certification as a School library Media Specialist.
 I became librarian in Randolph from 1996-2013 and also worked in the Berlin Public Schools for 20 years.
 After leaving my full time job in Berlin, the position opened up in Randolph and I jumped at the opportunity to return.
 I enjoy connecting with all our library patrons, planning programs, and trying to find just the right books for everyone.
-When I am not at the library, you will find me on the trails, in the garden, or at my sewing machine, or home working on the homestead with my husband Larry.
-I have three adorable miniature donkeys and a Corgi/Sheltie mix named Opal.
-Something else that I am very proud to be is Grannie to my granddaughters Annie and Josephine.
+When I am not at the library, you will find me on the trails, in the garden, or at my sewing machine, or home working on the homestead with my husband Larry and playing with our dog Gertrude.
+Something else that I am very proud to be is Grannie to my granddaughters Annie, Josephine, and Charlie.
+There aren’t many books that I don't love, but children's books will always be my favorites.